MohdShahulMalik/xspring/README.md

     ```bash
     cd xspring
     ```
-3. Build the project:
+3. Install the project:
     ```bash
-    cargo build --release
+    cargo install --path .
     ```
-4. The executable will be in `target/release/xspring`.
+4. The executable will be in `~/.cargo/bin/xspring`.

 ## License